la2050/archive/_projects/2016/la-audubon-urban-nature-explored.md

   spaces for play","Number of children enrolled in afterschool programs","Number of parks with intergenerational play opportunities","Number of residents with easy access to a “vibrant” park"]
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
+project_proposal_description: >-
+  LA Audubon Urban Nature Explored connects people of all ages to outdoor experiences at parks, beaches and open spaces.
+We provide thousands of public school students from under-served communities with nature-based field trips and after-school programs.
+High school and college students receive stewardship training as part of paid internship programs, leading habitat restoration events that engage their communities and improve the quality of open space for people and wildlife.
+project_areas:
+  - Central LA
+  - South LA
+  - Westside
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Urban Nature Explored will help make LA the best place to play through educational nature walks, park and schoolyard restorations, school field